tlienart/Franklin.jl/README.md

 Franklin is a simple **static site generator** (SSG) oriented towards technical blogging (code, maths, ...), flexibility and extensibility.
 The base syntax is plain markdown with a few extensions such as the ability to define and use LaTeX-like commands in or outside of maths environments and the possibility to evaluate code  blocks on the fly.

-Franklin has a channel/stream **#franklin** on the Julia slack, this is the best place to ask usage question.
+Franklin has a channel **#franklin** on the Julia slack, this is the best place to ask usage question.

 ## Docs